manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 :class:`.ImageSchema`'s do not contain all of the data values, only where they would be measured.
 The astute reader might notice that a :class:`.Image` contains all the information that an :class:`.Image` does.
-Because of this, Holopy lets you provide an :class:`.Image` or object anywhere an :class:`.ImageSchema` is needed, essentially telling Holopy "calculate something like this data."
+Because of this, HoloPy lets you provide an :class:`.Image` or object anywhere an :class:`.ImageSchema` is needed, essentially telling HoloPy "calculate something like this data."

 Scattering Theory
 =================

-Holopy contains a number of scattering theories that are useful for different kinds of scatterers.
+HoloPy contains a number of scattering theories that are useful for different kinds of scatterers.
 Take a look at them in :mod:`holopy.scattering.theory`.